nkmjm/fMRI_Narrative_movie/README.md

 # fMRI_Narrative_movie
-This code is prepared for analyzing [an fMRI dataset](openNeuroURL)(the overview of the data is as follows), which was collected to investigate brain representations related to cognitive functions involved in narrative understanding.<br>
+This code is prepared for analyzing [an fMRI dataset](openNeuroURL), which was collected to investigate brain representations related to cognitive functions involved in narrative understanding.
+The overview of the data is as follows<br>
 - We measured the BOLD responses during 6 participants watched 9 titles of narrative movies (8.6 hours in total).
-- For the movies, there are three types of annotations related to narrative understanding (objective information, speech transcription, narrative content (story)).<br>
+- For the movies, there are three types of annotations related to narrative understanding (objective information, speech transcription, narrative content (story)).

 This code follows the analytical procedures outlined in the following paper.<br>
 We have prepared three types of demonstrations related to this analysis.<br>
 <br>